-Statutory Environment - Nil at this time Policy Implications - Nil
+Statutory Environment - Nil Policy Implications - Nil

 Local Governments with projects approved over the course of the WSFN program will be required to contribute approximately 7% of each individual project's total cost.
 The remaining funding will be provided by Federal Government 80% and State Government 13%.